Understanding 1099 Requirements: Do S Corps Receive Them?

 What is a 1099 form?

 A 1099 form is a type of tax document that the Internal Revenue Service (IRS) uses to track income from sources other than a regular salary or wages.
-If you've done freelance work, earned rental income, or received certain types of dividends or interest, you've probably seen a 1099.
+If you've done freelance or consulting work, earned rental income, or received certain types of dividends or interest, you've probably seen a 1099.
 These forms come in several varieties, but the most common ones are the 1099-MISC and the new 1099-NEC.

 According to Do I Send a 1099 to an S Corp, the purpose of a 1099 form is twofold: it helps the IRS keep track of income that individuals and businesses receive, and it aids taxpayers in accurately reporting their income on their tax returns.